 Mr. Gerson is widely recognized for his expertise regarding tax technical corrections legislation.
 His article, "Technically Speaking: The Art of Technical Corrections" (Tax Notes) is regarded as the seminal work on the topic.

 - Qualification of Engineering Companies for Pass-Through Deduction.
-Working with a major industry trade association, secured qualification of engineering companies for the new 20% deduction for pass-through income enacted as part of the Tax Cuts and Jobs Act (2017).
-Although engineering companies were not eligible for the deduction in the bills originally passed by the House and the Senate, a targeted provision was added in the conference report allowing these companies to qualify for the deduction.
-The firm is now representing the trade association before Treasury and the IRS to ensure that administrative guidance is issued consistent with the provision.
+Working with a major industry trade association, secured qualification of engineering companies for the 20% deduction for pass-through income enacted as part of the Tax Cuts and Jobs Act (2017).
+Although engineering companies were ineligible for the deduction in the bills originally passed by the U.S. House of Representatives and the U.S. Senate, a targeted provision was added in the conference report allowing these companies to qualify for the deduction.
+The firm also successfully represented the trade association before the Treasury Department and the Internal Revenue Service to ensure that administrative guidance was issued consistent with the provision.

 - ITIN Technical Correction.
 Successfully lobbied on behalf of a large real estate investment and management company for the inclusion of a technical correction in the Consolidated Appropriations Act, 2018 to facilitate the investment by foreign individuals in U.S. real estate investment funds by means of the individual taxpayer identification number (ITIN) program.
-As part of this representation, the firm secured a so-called "Four Horsemen" letter from the Chairmen and Ranking Members of the Senate Committee on Finance and the House Committee on Ways and Means requesting that Treasury and the IRS issue administrative guidance to implement the technical correction in advance of its eventual enactment into law.
+As part of this representation, the firm secured a so-called "Four Horsemen" letter from the Chairmen and Ranking Members of the U.S. Senate Committee on Finance and the U.S. House of Representatives Committee on Ways and Means requesting that the Treasury Department and the Internal Revenue Service issue administrative guidance to implement the technical correction before its enactment into law.

-- Representation of Alaska Native Corporation in "Landmark Purchase Agreement" With The United States Forest Service.
-Represented Shee Atiká, Inc., an Alaska Native Corporation, before Congress and the United States Forest Service in connection with the acquisition by the federal government of approximately 22,000 acres within the Admiralty Island National Monument Wilderness.
-The representation involved resolution of a number of unique and precedent-setting appropriation, authorization and budget issues.
-In announcing the transaction, the Forest Service and Shee Atiká referred to their "landmark purchase agreement" and noted that, upon completion, the purchase will represent the "largest transfer of lands from a private inholding back into Forest Service-managed Wilderness in the history of the agency."
-Due to the size of the property, the purchase agreement established a method to acquire the property in segments.
-The firm continues to represent Shee Atiká though the completion of this multi-phase transaction (second phase announced July 2017, third phase announced June 2018), which because of the size and configuration of the property is anticipated to take a number of years.
+- Alaska Native Corporation in "Landmark Purchase Agreement" with the United States Forest Service.
+Represented Shee Atiká, Inc., an Alaska Native Corporation, before Congress and the United States Forest Service in connection with the multi-phase acquisition by the federal government of approximately 22,000 acres within the Admiralty Island National Monument Wilderness.
+The representation involved resolution of several unique and precedent-setting appropriation, authorization, and budget issues.
+The Forest Service and Shee Atiká publicly referred to the transaction as a "landmark purchase agreement" and noted that the purchase was the "largest transfer of lands from a private inholding back into Forest Service-managed Wilderness in the history of the agency."

 - Alaska Native Settlement Trust Legislation and Regulations.
 Successfully lobbied for the inclusion in the American Taxpayer Relief Act of 2012 of a permanent extension of an election allowing Alaska Native settlement trusts to maximize the benefits they provide to Alaska Natives, a population that is generally recognized as among the most economically disadvantaged in the United States.
-The firm also secured final regulations from Treasury and the IRS that Alaska Native settlement trusts are not subject to the 3.8% net investment income tax enacted as part of the Patient Protection and Affordable Care Act (ACA).
-The representation involved the preparation of written comments and public testimony and required convincing Treasury and the IRS to reverse their original position in proposed regulations that such trusts were subject to the tax.
+The firm also secured final regulations from the Treasury Department and the Internal Revenue Service that Alaska Native settlement trusts are not subject to the 3.8% net investment income tax enacted as part of the Patient Protection and Affordable Care Act (ACA).
+The representation involved preparing written comments and public hearing testimony and required convincing the Treasury Department and the Internal Revenue Service to reverse their original decision to subject the settlement trusts to the tax.